Maltshop Guy: What’s outside of Pleasantville?

 “No, no. He likes to say I’m flat as a board,” she answers.
 “I have three classes with that idiot.
 I’m Ruth,” and she offers her right hand, then pulls it back when there’s no shake forthcoming.
 Ali ping-pongs, in visual analysis mode: Ben, then Ruth; back to Ben.
 “Explain?”
 Ali asks.

 Ruth worries Ali’s checking her chest and cuts her eyes there as her cheeks flush to scarlet.
 “Doesn’t matter,” she stammers, jiggling her locker handle.
 She twirls the dial.
 “He hates me because I wouldn’t let him cheat off me on a math test, by the way.”

 Ruth says this in effect to no one, as Ali is gone; with a few swings of her long legs she approaches Ben, who ogles her.
 “New talent?” he asks jokingly.
 No one at the school doesn’t know Ali.
-“Where from?” he asks, to the complete delight of his sidekicks, who hoot with laughter, spraying bits of HoHos from their mouths.
+“Where from?” he asks, to the complete delight of his sidekicks, who hoot with laughter, spraying HoHo bits from their mouths.

-Ali tucks a stray blonde curl behind her ear as Ruth observes, hand idle on the dial.
-Ali slides nearer to Ben, who is fully six foot four; the hall becomes quiet.
+Ali tucks a stray blonde curl behind her ear as Ruth observes, hand idle on the locker dial.
+Ali slides nearer to Ben, who is six foot four; the hallway becomes quiet.
 Ruth imagines they’re a secret couple, the most attractive ever at Thomas S. Wootton High School.
 Ali cants her mouth toward Ben’s mouth.
 Imagining a kiss is imminent, repugnance washes over Ruth.
 “Ben,” she hears Ali whisper.
 He dips his chin an uncertain inch.